CHuanSite/Data_Web/iz2-Data.md

 [Data Download](https://drive.google.com/file/d/1VFPj8lBLZMcr0j5nFJgRhyNz-07vy7mt/view?usp=sharing)

-# Important Note

-We have now updated the data to work with the new forward-looking problem formulation.
-Note that in this competition you will be predicting the target for ALL users in the posted test set: test_v2.csv, for their transactions in the future time period of December 1st 2018 through January 31st 2019.

-# What files do I need?

-You will need to download **train_v2.csv** and **test_v2.csv**.
-These contain the data necessary to make predictions for each fullVisitorId listed in **sample_submission_v2.csv.**

-Unfortunately, due to time constraints, the BigQuery version of this data will not be made available immediately.

-# What should I expect the data format to be?

-Both **train_v2.csv** and **test_v2.csv** contain the columns listed under Data Fields.
-Each row in the dataset is one visit to the store.
-Because we are predicting the log of the total revenue per user, be aware that not all rows in **test_v2.csv** will correspond to a row in the submission, but all unique fullVisitorIds will correspond to a row in the submission.

-**IMPORTANT**: Due to the formatting of fullVisitorId you must load the Id's as strings in order for all Id's to be properly unique!
-There are multiple columns which contain JSON blobs of varying depth.
-In one of those JSON columns, totals, the sub-column transactionRevenue contains the revenue information we are trying to predict.
-This sub-column exists only for the training data.

-# What am I predicting?

-We are predicting the **natural log** of the sum of all transactions **per user**.
-Once the data is updated, as noted above, this will be for **all users in test_v2.csv for December 1st, 2018 to January 31st, 2019**.
-For every user in the test set, the target is:

-**Note**: that the dataset does NOT contain data for December 1st 2018 to January 31st 2019.
-You must identify the unique fullVisitorIds in the provided test_v2.csv and make predictions for them for those unseen months.

-# How are the Public & Private Leaderboards calculated?

-sample_submission_v2.csv is composed of all fullVisitorIds for the 5/1/18 to 10/15/18 time period.
-The public leaderboard submission for this file is based on a separate timeframe than the private leaderboard.

-The Public LB is being calculated for those visitors during the same timeframe of 5/1/18 to 10/15/18.
-This is all publicly-available for the target prediction, but intended to provide some means of signal for those who wish to use it in that way.
-The Private LB is being calculated on the future-looking timeframe of 12/1/18 to 1/31/19 - for those same set of users.

-Therefore, your submission that is intended for the public LB timeframe will be different from the private LB timeframe, which will be rescored/recalculated on the future timeframe.

-Knowing this, competitors should be making explicit final submission selections for those submissions which represent what they expect those future-looking predictions to be.
-These final submission selections for which this competition permits 2, per the rules, can be made under "My Submissions" by the final submission deadline.

-# File Descriptions

-- ***train_v2.csv*** - the updated training set - contains user transactions from August 1st 2016 to April 30th 2018.
-- ***test_v2.csv*** - the updated test set - contains user transactions from May 1st 2018 to October 15th 2018.
-- ***sample_submission_v2.csv*** - a updated sample submission file in the correct format.
-Contains all fullVisitorIds in test_v2.csv.
-Your submission's PredictedLogRevenue column should make forward-looking predictions for each of these fullVisitorIds for the timeframe of December 1st 2018 to January 31st 2019.
-Review "What am I predicting?" above for details.
+The original data is from Kaggle contest "Google Analytics Customer Revenue Prediction".
+And also hits part from google analytics API (which is also included in Kaggel version 2 data).

-# Data Fields
+# Raw Data
+A brief description of the original data can be found from Kaggle

-- ***fullVisitorId*** - A unique identifier for each user of the Google Merchandise Store.
+1. fullVisitorId- A unique identifier for each user of the Google Merchandise Store.

-- ***channelGrouping*** - The channel via which the user came to the Store.
+2. channelGrouping - The channel via which the user came to the Store.

-- ***date*** - The date on which the user visited the Store.
+3. date - The date on which the user visited the Store.

-- ***device*** - The specifications for the device used to access the Store.
+4. device - The specifications for the device used to access the Store.

-- ***geoNetwork*** - This section contains information about the geography of the user.
+5. geoNetwork - This section contains information about the geography of the user.

-- ***socialEngagementType*** - Engagement type, either "Socially Engaged" or "Not Socially Engaged".
+6. socialEngagementType - Engagement type, either "Socially Engaged" or "Not Socially Engaged".

-- ***totals*** - This section contains aggregate values across the session.
+7. totals - This section contains aggregate values across the session.

-- ***trafficSource*** - This section contains information about the Traffic Source from which the session originated.
+8. trafficSource - This section contains information about the Traffic Source from which the session originated.

-- ***visitId*** - An identifier for this session.
+9. visitId - An identifier for this session.
 This is part of the value usually stored as the _utmb cookie.
 This is only unique to the user.
 For a completely unique ID, you should use a combination of fullVisitorId and visitId.

-- ***visitNumber*** - The session number for this user.
+10. visitNumber - The session number for this user.
 If this is the first session, then this is set to 1.

-- ***visitStartTime*** - The timestamp (expressed as POSIX time).
+11. visitStartTime - The timestamp (expressed as POSIX time).

-- ***hits*** - This row and nested fields are populated for any and all types of hits.
+12.hits - This row and nested fields are populated for any and all types of hits.
 Provides a record of all page visits.

-- ***customDimensions*** - This section contains any user-level or session-level custom dimensions that are set for a session.
+13. customDimensions - This section contains any user-level or session-level custom dimensions that are set for a session.
 This is a repeated field and has an entry for each dimension that is set.

-- ***totals*** - This set of columns mostly includes high-level aggregate data.
+14.totals - This set of columns mostly includes high-level aggregate data.

+Where the totals and hits are all json object, and we expand it.
+Totals contain high-level aggregated data, like revenue is in the totals.

+Hits is the detailed web action the visitor have.
+It will record every website visited and action the visitor done.
+Therefore the transaction columns are in the hits, which means if you use hits to predict the revenue then you can atucally fully recover those digits.
+Therefore we remove all columns related directly to transaction.

+There are still lots of other features remian in hits.

+time -- millisecond of visiting time for each pages

+Product - told you which good are visitor currently viewing, also contain their price and name

+page.* - told you the exact web path along the visitor's visiting.

+social.* - told you if the visitor have a social network referral and where the referral from.

+content* - told you what class of content are visitor viewing

+eventInfo* - told you the action visitor took during the whole visiting

+And other technical columns not easy to understand.
+In this version of hits data, it contain multiple rows for one visitor, therefore we need to get some features and summarise it.
+We do this through a detailed EDA of the hits data only and find some patterns for buyers.
+Therefore we reduce our hits data according to these patterns.
+And only use the reduced features and no original data, doing a randomforest already improve result to some extent.

-# External Data
+# Summary Data:

-External data is permitted for this competition, per this forum post.
-This includes the Google Merchandise Store Demo Account.
-Although the Demo Account contains the predicted variable, final standings will not benefit from access to this external data, because it requires future-looking predictions.
+time_* - told you some quantiles of page visiting duration

+*_count - told you the count of certain action or state the visitor have during whole visiting.
+Say social_count is for the referral he had.
+Bags_count is the count of pages related to Bags, and Click_count the count for number of clicking on good pictures the visitor had.

+price_* - told you some quantile of good prices the visitor took action on

+just.view - a summary statistics telling you if the visitor is just viewing and have no actions.